norma13115/aisd-wde-5-building-with-css-grid/README.md

        </div>
    ```

-**Explanation:** This block of HTML defines the main content of your page:
+**Explanation:**

-- `<h2>Basic Concepts of Grid Layout</h2>`: A heading that introduces the section of the page.
+-  This block of `HTML` defines the main content of your page, introducing the grid layout section with a heading.
-- `<div class="grid-container">`: A `div` element with the class `grid-container` that will serve as the parent container for the grid layout.
+It includes a `div` element with the class grid-container as the parent for six grid items, each represented by div elements with unique classes.
-- Inside the grid container, there are six `div` elements with the class `box` and unique classes (`box1`, `box2`, etc.).
-These `div`s represent the grid items that will be styled and positioned using CSS Grid.
+These grid items will be styled and positioned using CSS Grid.

 ## 4. **Add Basic Styling**